Iowa School for the Deaf

-Iowa School for the Deaf is a pre-K to 12th grade school for deaf and hard-of-hearing students located in Council Bluffs, Iowa.
+Iowa School for the Deaf is a pre-K to 12th grade school for deaf and hard-of-hearing students located in Council Bluffs, Iowa, United States.
 It serves students who live in Iowa and Nebraska.

 History

-The founders of Iowa School for the Deaf were Edmund Booth and William E. Ijams (1830–1893).
+The founders of Iowa School for the Deaf were Edmund Booth and William E. Ijams.
 In 1854 Ijams opened a private school for the deaf in Iowa City.
 Following political activity by both men, a public institution was established on January 24, 1855, with the passage of Senate File No. 51.
 It was known as the Iowa Institute for the Deaf and Dumb.
 Twenty-one students, ranging from 12 to 28 years old, were the first pupils.

 Due to lack of space, the school relocated to Council Bluffs in 1870.
 Council Bluffs was chosen because a large tract of land was obtained at a discounted price.
 The city had been declared the eastern terminus for the country's railroad system by Abraham Lincoln in 1863 and it was thought the railroad hub would provide accessible transportation for students across the state.
 The name Iowa School for the Deaf was adopted in 1892.

 In 1998 ISD began admitting deaf students from Nebraska due to the closure of the Nebraska School for the Deaf.

 Iowa School for the Deaf moved to Council Bluffs in 1870.